 Another great option is this day tour which includes transport to and from Madrid, a guided tour of Toledo and a stop at a local winery (with wine and tapas tastings!) in the lovely Castilla-La Mancha region.

 If you want to travel independently to Toledo, one of the best options to do this is by train.
-Toledo is easily connected to Madrid via high-speed rail which means that you can reach the city in under 30 minutes.
+Toledo is easily connected by train from Madrid via high-speed rail which means that you can reach the city in under 30 minutes.

 Trains depart from Madrid’s Atocha station very regularly, so you can get as early or late of a start as you desire.
 There are similarly frequent trains on the return trip.